-Some companies use a trademarked name to denote their sun-protective clothing.
-For example, Columbia’s high-UPF clothing is called “Omni-Shade.”
+Some companies use a trademarked name to denote their sun protective clothing.
+For example, Columbia’s high UPF clothing is called “Omni-Shade.”
 The company North Face simply notes the UPF in each garment’s description.
 Parasol is a brand that specializes in 50+ UPF resort wear for women and girls.

-A white cotton t-shirt has between UPF 5 and UPF 8; it allows almost one-fifth of UV radiation to pass through to your skin.
-Better t-shirt options include:
+A regular white cotton T-shirt has a UPF between 5 and 8.
+It allows almost one-fifth of UV radiation to pass through to your skin.
+Better T-shirt options include:

 Pants with a high UPF are a great way to protect your skin while you work, play, or relax.
-(If you wear shorts, don’t forget to apply sunscreen to the lower half of your legs.)
+If you wear these shorts, you still should apply sunscreen to the uncovered portion of your legs.
 Options include:

-Swimsuits made with UV-protective, chlorine-resistant material block at least 98 percent of UV rays.
+Swimsuits made with UV-protective, chlorine-resistant material (UPF 50+) block at least 98 percent of UV rays.
 High-UPF swimsuit retailers include:

-Hats with a wide brim or neck shade (a piece of fabric which drapes over your neck) reduce the amount of exposure your delicate facial skin has to endure.
+Hats with a wide brim (at least 3 inches) or a piece of fabric that drapes over the neck reduce the amount of exposure that delicate facial and neck skin must endure.
 Wearing one while outside will help reduce your UV exposure.
 Options include:

-If adding sun-protective clothing to your wardrobe is cost prohibitive, or your children are growing too quickly to invest in clothes they won’t be able to wear in a few months, a sun protective colorless additive may be a great alternative to buying new clothes.
-For example, SunGuard Detergent, a UV blocking additive that is added to your laundry during a wash cycle, gives clothing an SPF factor of 30.
+If adding sun protective clothing to your wardrobe is too expensive, or your children are growing too quickly to invest in clothes they won’t be able to wear in a few months, a sun protective colorless additive may be a great alternative to buying new clothes.
+For example, SunGuard Detergent, a UV-blocking additive that is added to your laundry during a wash cycle, gives clothing an SPF factor of 30.
 The additive lasts up to 20 washes.